-What are the tax rates and standard deduction for married filing jointly?
+What are the tax rates and standard deduction for married filing jointly in 2020?

 Married couples who file jointly generally have the highest standard deduction (a set dollar amount that helps reduce the amount of income you pay tax on) and the most-generous tax brackets.

-Here are the tax rates, tax brackets and additional tax for joint filers for 2019 federal income taxes (which you’ll file in 2020).
+Here are the tax rates, tax brackets and additional tax for joint filers for 2020 federal income taxes.

 The U.S. tax code is progressive, which means your income could fall into multiple tax brackets.
 In that case, you’ll pay the rate for each bracket only on the portion of your income that falls within the thresholds of that bracket.
 And you’ll pay a flat amount of tax in addition to the percentage of income for most brackets.